 Landlines and mobile phones in the Philippines

-PLDT is the main provider of landlines in the Philippines.
-Telecom services are available mostly everywhere, however in more rural areas, access may be limited.
-To install a landline, various documentation is required including a tenancy agreement.
+PLDT is the leading provider of landlines in the Philippines.
+Telecom services are available everywhere, except in rural areas where access may be limited.
+To install a landline, expats must present various documents, including a tenancy agreement.

-Smart (a subsidiary of PLDT) and Globe Telecom are the main mobile phone providers, and both offer prepaid options.
-Long-distance calls can be expensive from the Philippines.
+Smart (a subsidiary of PLDT) and Globe Telecom are the major mobile phone providers and offer prepaid options.
+Long-distance calls can be expensive in the Philippines.

-Mobile contracts are available, however most expats choose a top-up basis instead.
-To open a mobile phone contract an expat may need their ID (passport), along with proof of employment, residence and sufficient income.
+Mobile contracts are available, but most expats choose a top-up basis instead.
+To obtain a mobile phone contract, an expat may be required to provide their passport along with proof of employment, residence and sufficient income.